 Only one chassis of the Ardie-Ganz prototype was built, but with two different types of bodywork.
 The first was a rudimentary, open two-seater with a welded steel body.
 The second model also was a two-seater, but with a more classic looking body with a boat-tail, constructed from wood and finished in artificial leather.

 As far as it is known today, neither the chassis nor either of the two bodyworks survived.
-Apparantly the prototype was destroyed by an opponent of Josef Ganz, who tried to erase evidence of early Ganz-Volkwagen constructions.
+According to legend, the prototype was destroyed in 1933/34 by a Nazi opponent of Josef Ganz, who tried to erase evidence of early Ganz-Volkwagen constructions.